 Oriental (or amber) scents: Sensual

-Oriental scents tend to contain notes of vanilla, cinnamon, or coriander.
+Oriental scents tend to contain notes of vanilla, cinnamon, or coriander, that exude warmth and sensuality.
+Today, oriental scents tend towards sweeter notes, reminiscent of chocolate or even caramel.

 They’re good choices for adventurous souls who love exoticism.